Congress wants to know why the incoming Interior chief is keeping his calendar secret

 On the eve of David Bernhardt’s Senate confirmation hearing on Thursday to lead the Department of Interior, the House Natural Resources staff had 27,000 pages of internal documents that it had not yet processed or examined.
 Interior sent over the batch earlier this week in response to the committee’s repeated requests for more communications surrounding the acting secretary’s activities and decision-making, in an attempt to tease out how much of it has been influenced by his prior relationship with oil, gas, and mining industries.

-“That’s a good example of what’s been a pattern under Zinke and now under Bernhardt, which is to basically to make it very difficult for people to get information,” Grijalva said.
+“That’s a good example of what’s been a pattern under Zinke and now under Bernhardt, which is to basically make it very difficult for people to get information,” Grijalva said.

 On Wednesday, Grijalva told Mother Jones that his staff is investigating the question of whether Bernhardt has circumvented maintaining an ongoing record of his day-to-day activities by relying on a Google Doc calendar for his detailed schedule that is overwritten each day.
 The matter is concerning for the chairman because it raises questions about whether Interior is breaking a federal records law in deleting his daily schedule and claiming it falls outside FOIA’s purview.